SecTheater/artify/README.md

 <hr>
 ### 5.0 Roles Trait
 This trait is there to handle the authorization process for artify commands , but feel free to use it for your own purposes.
-It contains of a few methods that's really helpful for you to handle authorization anywhere within your application.
+It contains of a few methods that"s really helpful for you to handle authorization anywhere within your application.
-Let's dive into the Methods there.
+Let"s dive into the Methods there.
 > The Trait supports checking roles within your roles table and the users table ( secondary permissions to be assigned for users )

 #### Authorization Methods.